Seventh SOAS Arbitration in Africa Conference

 The SOAS Arbitration in Africa Survey

-This Second edition of the SOAS Arbitration in Africa survey is now live.
+This Second edition of the SOAS Arbitration in Africa survey has now finished.

 Modern arbitration is growing as a mechanism for the resolution of domestic and cross-border commercial disputes in African countries.
 The process of dispute resolution outside the state sponsored system of litigation is not new in African communities.
 This was the norm in pre-colonial times.
 Modern arbitration (and Alternative Dispute Resolution (ADR) processes) regimes are backed by the state through legislation and enforcement by national courts; and the growth of a professional community of actors to service these regimes.